petercorke/robotics-toolbox-python/roboticstoolbox/backends/VPython/README.md

 If launched through Jupyter Notebooks, it will be displayed where executed.

 Different attributes can be supplied to the environment for some customisation.
 The display width, height, title, and caption can be manually input.
-Booleans representing the number of dimensions, and grid visibility can be set.
-Finally, grid colour and opacity options can be set.
+Booleans representing the number of dimensions, and grid visibility and colour can be set.

 Firstly, decide whether a 3D or 2D world is required (even though the 2D is represented in a 3D world, it will have 2D capabilities)